ucsb-cs56/w20/_lab/lab05.md

 In the previous lab, {{page.prev_num}}, you implemented several methods of a class called `MenuItem` that represents item on a restaurant Menu.
 Now, we will implement the `Menu` class.
 The details about the `Menu` class appear below.

-Ideally, we'd need to discuss sorting, `java.lang.Comparable`, `java.util.Comparator`, and Java lambda expressions in lecture first; instead, here is a link to some materials you can read to learn what you need to know:
+In lecture, we recently discussed `java.lang.Comparable`, `java.util.Comparator`, and Java lambda expressions.
+You'll need that information.
+If you missed it, read this article, which outlines what we covered:

 * <https://ucsb-cs56-pconrad.github.io/topics/java_sorting/>

-Just like last week, note that the starter code:
+Just like in the previous lab ({{page.prev_num}}), note that the starter code:
 * Has stubs for SOME of the needed methods, but NOT ALL of them
 * Has unit tests for SOME of the needed methods, but NOT ALL of them